verdantlearn/verdantlearn.github.io/index.md

 ## Courses

-:point_up: You can see the available courses by visiting our [Courses]({% link modules//Courses/_posts/2000-01-01-available-courses.md %}) section above
+You can see the available courses by visiting our [Courses]({% link modules//Courses/_posts/2000-01-01-available-courses.md %}) section above

 ## Community